Lehigh works to adhere to religious observations - The Brown & White

 “I really appreciate that,” Weiser said.
 “They’re putting an effort in sometimes, but it seems like they’re picking and choosing a little bit to try to stay politically correct a little bit.”

-Rehrig said most pre-packaged products come in kosher, but they don’t necessarily have a kosher-certified buying agency.

-Joseph said dining services work very closely with Rabbi Steve Nathan, whom they always refer to during Passover to gauge the amount of Passover- and kosher-friendly food needed.
+Joseph said dining services work very closely with Nathan, whom they refer to during Passover to gauge the amount of Passover- and kosher-friendly food needed.

 Rehrig said most pre-packaged products come in kosher, but they don’t have a kosher-certified buying agency.
 Joseph said when the Clayton University Center opens in 2025, there will be a kosher retail platform available.